melonproject-archive/documentation/chapters/fund.md

 #### Inherits from

-ParticipationInterface, DSMath, AmguConsumer, Spoke (links)
+ParticipationInterface, TokenUser, AmguConsumer, Spoke (links)

 #### On Construction